-This course covers the chronological development of different forms of art, such as sculpture, painting, and architecture.
-Emphasis is placed on history from the ancient period through the Renaissance.
-Upon completion, students should be able to communicate a knowledge of time period and chronological sequence including a knowledge of themes, styles and of the impact of society on the arts.
-Core Area II (Arts), AHUM, THUM, TFA.
-(F)
+This course covers the chronological and global development of different forms of visual art, such as sculpture, painting, and architecture.
+Emphasis is placed on art history from the ancient period through the Middle Ages.
+Core Area II (Arts).
+AHUM (Sp)